forestry-labs/RidgePaperReplication/README.md

 Figure 2 and Table 2, one should run:

     Rscript code/3-plot_varyingN.R
+    Rscript code/3-plot_additional_varyingN.R
     Rscript code/3-plot_table_out.R

-The plot will then be found in the `figures/` folder.
+The plots will then be found in the `figures/` folder.

 # Section 3.4